chalk board with back to school anxiety written on it

 Related: What is Anxiety?

-What Causes Back-to-School Anxiety or Depression for Teens?
+What Causes Back-to-School Anxiety or Depression in Teens?

-Back-to-school season can be an exciting time, but for many students, it can also trigger anxiety or depression.
-Understanding the underlying causes of these feelings can help in addressing them effectively.
+Back-to-school season can be an exciting time, but for many students, it can trigger anxiety or depression.
+Understanding the underlying causes of these feelings can help in addressing them appropriately and early.

 Some common factors that contribute to back-to-school anxiety and depression can include:[3]